Last Updated on August 14, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-2) Students should not throw items which are dangerous or improper into a school backpack “just for the weekend.”
-Inevitably these things get forgotten and brought to school.
+2) Similarly, school backpacks should be for school stuff only, to avoid the problem above.
+Inevitably, things like air soft guns, pellet guns, items that could be construed as weapons, etc. can get forgotten and brought to school.
 Only bad things happen after that.
 School backpacks should ONLY be used for school stuff.

-1) Know your options when it comes to students and their education.
-Explore placements other than just the public schools, such as charter schools, independent study, private home schools, and other school options for your child.
-Their education is key to their future success and you, the parent, are responsible.
+1) Parents need to know all options when it comes to student education.
+Explore placements other than just the public schools, such as charter schools, private schools, private home schools, independent study, parent-run home schools and other school options for students.
+Education is key to a student’s future success.
 Students are in school a short time.
-Be sure to make the most of it, and of them.
+Be sure to make the most of their education.

-2) Learn all the rules so you can keep the schools in line.
+2) Learn all the school rules and laws so these can be leveraged to keep the schools in line.

 4) Keep students safe.
-They need their parents to protect them from all the garbage which goes on in the schools, period.
-Keep them safe from bullies, predators and bad influences if possible….
+Students need their parents to protect them from all the garbage which goes on in the schools, period.
+Keep them safe from bullies, (both student and teacher bullies), sexual predators and bad influences if possible….

-Student lawyer and parent attorney and advocate, Michelle Ball, helps resolve student education issues across California, in places such as Sacramento, Natomas, Los Angeles, San Francisco, Elk Grove, Auburn, Roseville, Foresthill, Salinas, Fairfield, Suisun City, Galt, Lodi and all other California locations.
+Lawyer for students Michelle Ball helps resolve student education issues across California, from her Sacramento attorney office, in Natomas, Los Angeles, San Francisco, Elk Grove, Auburn, Roseville, Foresthill, Salinas, Fairfield, Suisun City, Galt, Lodi and all other California locations.